ambertan77/tastebuddy/README.md

 5. Click on the profile icon > User is redirected to the Profile Page
 #### Favourites Page
 1. Click on the heart icon in the navigation bar > User is redirected to the Favourites Page which shows the list of all items which the user liked
 2. Press on the heart icon to unlike the food item > The food item is removed from the page and is removed from the "favourites" field in the current user's document in the "Users" collection in Firebase.
+3. Press on the 'post' button next to a liked food item > Review Popup appears
+4. Type text into the review Text Input and click on 'post' button on Pop up > review is added to users' reviews and users' followers' feed (in realtime database), Pop up disappears, 'post' button changes to 'posted'
+5. Click on the cross button (top right) on the Review Popup > Pop up is closed
+6. Click on the 'posted' button > nothing happens
 #### Calendar Page
 1. Click on the calendar icon in the navigation bar > User is redirected to the calendar page with a list of habits scheduled, if any
 2. Click on button to create new habits > User is redirected to the page to create a new habit, fieds can be filled in and the created habits are stored in Firebase